 Their customer service

 Like we said earlier, your relationship with your life insurance company is a long-term relationship.
 And if you die while holding your policy, your beneficiary will have to work with your insurer when they file your claim.
 For this reason, you want to choose a life insurance company that’s known for providing excellent customer service.
+However, be aware that claims can be denied for the slightest reasons and you may end up needing the services of a life insurance attorney to get your claim validated.

 As of now, there’s no Yelp for insurance companies in Canada.
 So it isn’t easy to find customer reviews.
 But you can look a company up on PolicyMe’s life insurance reviews here or the Better Business Bureau website or ask friends or family members about their experiences.
 (Let’s hope they’ve had good ones!)